Key Generator

 Q: How does a Key Generator work?

-A: Key Generators work by employing algorithms to produce a valid, unique serial key that can activate a specific software.
-The KeyGen takes into account the specific software’s data and coding to create a corresponding key.
+A: Key Generators employ algorithms to produce a valid, unique serial key to activate a specific software.
+The KeyGen considers the software’s data and coding to create a corresponding key.

 Q: Is using a Key Generator legal?